raypeng/DGBDT/index.md

 We benchmarked on the [Microsoft Learn to Rank](https://www.microsoft.com/en-us/research/project/mslr/) dataset, which contains 2 million (query,url) pairs, each with 136 features and a label denoting the relevance of the query to the url.
+Experiments were performed on GHC.

 ![Sequential](assets/runtime-sequential.png)